Noli me tangere: In United States

 Historically, the phrase was used by Revolutionary-Era Americans in reference to the Gadsden flag—with its derivation "don't tread on me"—and other representations dating to the American Revolutionary War.

-In the United States military, the phrase is the motto of the US Army's oldest infantry regiment, the 3rd U.S. Infantry Regiment (The Old Guard), located at Fort Myer, Virginia.
-The snake symbol can be found in the coat of arms of the 369th Infantry Regiment, known as the Harlem Hellfighters.
-"Don't tread on me" is also used in the First Navy Jack of United States Navy.
-It is also the motto of the U.S Army 4th Infantry Regiment, located in Hohenfels, Germany.
+In the United States military, the phrase is the motto of the U.S. Army's oldest infantry regiment, the 3rd U.S. Infantry Regiment (The Old Guard), located at Fort Myer, Virginia.
+The derivation "Don't tread on me" is also used in the First Navy Jack of United States Navy.
+It is also the motto of the U.S. Army 4th Infantry Regiment, located in Hohenfels, Germany.
 The Royal Air Force adopted this motto for the No. 103 (Bomber) Squadron.

 Relic

 A piece of forehead flesh covered by skin, previously attached to the alleged skull of Mary Magdalene, is kept in the cathedral of Saint-Maximin-la-Sainte-Baume in southern France.
 The relic is purported to be from the spot above Mary's temple touched by Jesus at the post-resurrection encounter in the garden.